apollographql/apollo-server/packages/apollo-engine-reporting-protobuf/README.md

 ## Development

+> **Note:** Due to a dependency on Unix tools (e.g. `bash`, `grep`, etc.), the
+> development of this module requires a Unix system.
+There is no reason why
+> this can't be avoided, the time just hasn't been taken to make those changes.
+> We'd happily accept a PR which makes the appropriate changes!

 Currently, this package generates a majority of its code with [`protobufjs`](https://www.npmjs.com/package/protobufjs) based on the `reports.proto` file.
 The output is generated with the `prepare` npm script.